Sarah Bacon

 Violin Teacher

-Sarah Bacon teaches Suzuki Violin and Suzuki Musical Kids at the Powers Music School (www.powersmusic.org) in Belmont, MA.
-She received her Bachelor of Music degree from DePaul University in Chicago with highest honors and her Master of Music degree from Longy School of Music in Cambridge.
-In addition to her teacher training in Suzuki Books 1-10, Sarah is also a certified early childhood educator in The Music Class’ MusicPups program, Musikgarten and Suzuki Early Childhood Education.
+Sarah Bacon is Suzuki Dept. Chair and a Suzuki Violin Teacher at the Powers Music School (www.powersmusic.org) in Belmont, MA.
+She received her Bachelor of Music in Violin Performance and Music Business with highest honors from DePaul University in Chicago, IL studying with Stefan Hersh and her Master of Music in Violin Performance from Longy School of Music in Cambridge, MA studying with Laura Bossert.
+She completed her Suzuki teacher training in Suzuki Books 1-10 with Carrie Reuning-Hummel, Edward Kreitman, Teri Einfeldt, Ann Montzka-Smelser, Lorraine Fink and Katherine Wood.
+Sarah is also a certified early childhood educator in The Music Class’ MusicPups program, Musikgarten and Suzuki Early Childhood Education with Lynn McColl.

 Philosophy: My goal in teaching is to guide and nurture the student’s discovery and exploration on the violin.
 At every age and level, I will encourage the unique voice of each student, working to develop the necessary physical, listening and creative thinking skills for beautiful self-expression.
 I want to empower my students with the confidence to know what they want to say through music (musicality) with the knowledge of how to make their voice come alive through their instrument (technique and musicianship).
 I cherish the opportunity to work together with my students and families through dedication, patience and a joy over mastering each small step, which can only lead to confident music-making and a life-long joy of playing.